companyzero/bisonrelay/server/internal/pgdb/cmd/pgdbsim/README.md

-frdbsim
+pgdbsim
 =======

 This is a simulation tool for helping test performance and correctness.

 ## Initial Postgres Setup

-This tool requires the same initial setup that is detailed in the [frdb README.md initial postgres setup section](../../README.md#initial-postgres-setup) with the exception of the database name, which is `brdatasim` by default.
+This tool requires the same initial setup that is detailed in the [pgdb README.md initial postgres setup section](../../README.md#initial-postgres-setup) with the exception of the database name, which is `brdatasim` by default.

 Thus, after following the aforementioned setup instructions, run the following commands to create the database: